Aarno-Labs/tenjin-build-deps/README.md

    You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.  */
 ```

+## Autoconf and Automake

+The source files of these programs use a mix of GPLv2 and GPLv3 copyright
+notices.
+For simplicity, we redistribute these packages under the terms
+of the GPLv3.

 ## Ninja